sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 For more details regarding how to implement receiving a FCM downstream message, please see the [Android developer site for FCM](https://firebase.google.com/docs/cloud-messaging/android/receive).

-Once you have received the `RemoteMessage` in your `FirebaseMessagingService`, forward it to the Sinch client using the method `SinchClient.relayRemotePushNotificationPayload`.
+Once you have received the `RemoteMessage` in your `FirebaseMessagingService`, forward it to the Sinch client using the method [SinchClient.relayRemotePushNotificationPayload](reference/com/sinch/android/rtc/SinchClient.html#relayRemotePushNotificationPayload-java.util.Map-).

 ```java
 // (Ensure you have created a SinchClient)